Investment Company Governance

 Exam Tip: Gotchas

-- Section 36 fiduciary duty applies specifically to compensation.
-Excessive advisory fees can give rise to a Section 36 claim by shareholders.
+- The breach-of-fiduciary-duty-for-fees provision applies specifically to compensation.
+Excessive advisory fees can give rise to a shareholder claim.

-- Section 37 makes theft from an investment company a federal crime.
+- Theft from an investment company is a federal crime.
 This is why a rep who commingles customer funds (or worse) faces federal, not just state, liability.

 How do the ICA governance rules fit together?